HighOnMelatonin/burningbridges/README.md

 The game continues until the game master decides to stop or the question pool is exhausted

 ## DISCLAIMER ##
-!
+  !!
 Code is still incomplete!!
-!
-Webpages work
+  - Webpages work
-!
-Rooms + multiplayer function does not work
+  - Rooms + multiplayer function does not work
+  - Inputs do not work